elfmz/far2l/python/configs/plugins/readme-plugins.txt

 ugtkhello.py
     The plugin shows how to open a window from the gtk library.

+uhashes.py
+    The plugin calculates the hash functions known to Python for the specified file (editor, viewer, plugin selection).

 uhexedit.py
     The prototype of the standard hexitor plugin.